Estimation of Grouped Time-Varying Network Vector Autoregression Models: Introduction

-There have been some attempts in recent years to address one of the aforementioned two issues.
-To incorporate structural changes in the autoregressive structures, \cite{Su16}, \cite{SM18}, \cite{Wu19} and \cite{CLLL23} extend the linear network VAR models, allowing the coefficients to vary smoothly over time or with a stationary index variable.
-To relax the homogeneity restriction in linear VAR models, \cite{ZP20} introduce a grouped linear network VAR model via a mixture Gaussian distribution and use an EM estimation algorithm; \cite{GB21} propose a stochastic block VAR model and detect a latent group structure on the network spillover effects; \cite{CFZ22} study a community network VAR model and allow network effects to vary over different communities; and more recently \cite{ZXF22} introduce a least squares algorithm to simultaneously estimate the parameters and identify the group structure for heterogeneous network VAR models.
-As far as we know, however, there is virtually no work which tackles the two issues jointly.
-The present paper aims to fill in this gap by introducing a general time-varying network VAR model framework satisfying a latent group structure, i.e., the time-varying network autoregression relationships are invariant within a group of nodes, but change over different groups.
+\item {\em General network VAR model framework with a latent group structure on time-varying momentum and network spillover effects}.
+There has been increasing interest in recent years to explore a group structure under the classic stable VAR or network VAR model framework.
+For example, \cite{ZP20} introduce a grouped linear network VAR model via a mixture Gaussian distribution and use an EM estimation algorithm; \cite{GB21} propose a stochastic block VAR model and detect a latent group structure on the network spillover effects; \cite{CFZ23} study a community network VAR model and allow network effects to vary over different communities; and \cite{ZXF23} introduce a least squares algorithm to simultaneously estimate the parameters and identify the group structure for heterogeneous network VAR models.
+In this paper, we relax the somehow restricted stable model assumption in the aforementioned literature, allowing for structural changes in the underlying data generating process, a typical dynamic feature for large-scale network time series collected over a long time span.
+With the latent group structure, we substantially reduce the number of unknown coefficient functions for momentum and network spillover effects, which is appealing when the model is applied to the out-of-sample prediction.
+As in \cite{ZXF23}, we allow the time-varying network effects to depend on both the sender and receiver's group information, resulting in a further homogeneity structure over the network effects.